liangzheng816/OfficeDocs-SharePoint/migration/file-versions.md

 ## Performance impact

 File version migration can significantly increase the load on the source API quota, transmission network, and destination storage.
-To ensure optimal performance, it's recommended to choose **Migrate a specific number of file versions** and set the number to **no more than 10**.
+To ensure optimal performance, we recommend you choose **Migrate a specific number of file versions** and set the number to **no more than 10**.

 >[!NOTE]
 > Laboratory testing indicates that native Google format files may experience throttling when migrating more than 10 versions.
 This performance restriction doesn't apply to other file types.